What To Take For Hiking? Just Your Sense of Adventure (and These Essentials)!

 • Long lasting

-Once you’ve decided on a day pack for your Colorado Springs hikes, add in essential hiking gear keeping in mind a few things.
+Once you’ve decided on a day pack for your Colorado Springs hikes, consider what to take for hiking.

 hiking packing for a day hike heading uphill

-What to bring on a hike is as important as what to wear on a hike.
+What to bring with you hiking is as important as what to wear on a hike.

 Consider…